 Ask a group of business professionals to describe the difference between goals and objectives and you are likely to walk away no smarter than when you asked the question.
-These two popular and important terms are perhaps the two most misused and confused terms in all of the business.
-And there's no wonder, the distinctions between the two are subtle.
+These two popular and important terms are perhaps the two most misused and confused terms in all of business.
+And there's no wonder—the distinctions between the two are subtle.

 Goals and Objectives

-A goal is a broad, over-arching destination.
-"We want to achieve 50% market share in two years," or, "I want to compete in and complete a triathlon within 18 months."
+A goal describes a broad, over-arching destination.
+"We want to achieve a 50% market share in two years," or, "I want to compete in and complete a triathlon within 18 months."
 It does not define how you will achieve this market share; it does not describe a strategy to get there or offer the specific tasks necessary to achieve the strategy.
-It simply is out there as a destination or target.
+It simply specifies a target.

-An objective is a specific, measurable activity you will take to work towards a broader goal.
-For example: "As part of our goal to achieve 50% market share in two years, we will introduce a new product in each market segment every six months."
+An objective is a specific, measurable activity you will take to work toward a broader goal.
+For example: "As part of our goal to achieve a 50% market share in two years, we will introduce a new product in each market segment every six months."
 Or, "To achieve my goal of completing a triathlon, I will engage a running coach to help me improve my cardio conditioning, pacing, and running technique."

-The strategy connects objectives with goals.
-Business leaders and managers strive to create strategies and supporting actions that help them move towards an overarching company goal.
-In our example above, in order to achieve the goal of 50% market share in two years, the firm must adopt a strategy and then define the specific sets of actions necessary to realize the strategy which will propel them to the goal.
+Strategy connects objectives with goals.
+Business leaders and managers strive to create strategies and supporting actions that help them move toward an overarching company goal.
+In our example above, in order to achieve the goal of a 50% market share in two years, the firm must adopt a strategy and then define the specific sets of actions necessary to realize the strategy that will propel them to the goal.
 It might be something as simple as, "We will focus on expanding our product offerings to capture new customers."